-We have answered the most frequently asked questions about Costa Rica below.
-However, if you have any other questions, please feel free to call us Toll Free at 1-888-268-9753 or email us at firstname.lastname@example.org.
-See all of our Costa Rica Tours.
+We have answered the most common Costa Rica FAQ below.
+However, if you have any other questions, please feel free to call us at 1-888-268-9753 or email us at email@example.com.

 The best time to travel to Costa Rica is during the Dry Season from December to April.
 The first few months of the Rainy Season, May to July are also good, since the main tourist attractions are less crowded.

 The best places to visit in Costa Rica are Arenal Volcano, Corcovado & the Osa Peninsula, Guanacaste & the Nicoya Peninsula, Manuel Antonio, Monteverde, San Jose & the Central Valley, and Tortuguero & the Caribbean Coast.

 There is one time zone in Costa Rica (Central Standard Time UTC-6).
 There are no daylight savings time changes.
 Eastern Standard Time in the US, for example, is either UTC-5 or UTC-4, depending upon daylight savings time.

 The flight from Miami to San Jose takes 2 hours 45 minutes.

 The best way to plan a trip to Costa Rica is to tell us what trip you want, when you want to travel, the number of passengers, and where you want to depart from.
 For an existing trip, you can either call us or complete the “Get Pricing Now” form on the itinerary page.
 If you want a personalized tour, you can either call us, email us, or complete the “Contact Us” form on our website.

 Yes.
 Our clients choose their own departure dates, unless there is a cruise involved.
 In that case, we defer to the departure date of the ship.

 All meals are listed on each itinerary as (B,L,D Breakfast, Lunch, and Dinner).
 Breakfast is included daily.
 The other meals are either included or not, depending upon the itinerary.